THE NEW ORLEANS TASK FORCE

 DA Says New Orleans Criminal Justice System Stronger Every Day

-A special thanks to Bertha Astorga, an American University Law Student and Criminal Justice Section Spring Intern, who quickly and diligently translated the brochure into Spanish for the Task Force.
+A special thanks to Bertha Astorga, an American University Law Student and Criminal Justice Section Spring Intern, who translated the brochure into Spanish for the Task Force here.

 The New Orleans Task Force At Work

-Project Update On Friday, February 3rd 2012, the Criminal Justice Section held a panel on diversion entitled, "Diversion: Best Practices to Ensure Fairness, Conserve Public Funds, and Enhance Public Safety" at the 2012 Annual Midyear meeting.
+On Friday, February 3rd 2012, the Criminal Justice Section held a panel on diversion entitled, "Diversion: Best Practices to Ensure Fairness, Conserve Public Funds, and Enhance Public Safety" at the 2012 Annual Midyear meeting.
 Jee Park, the New Orleans Task Force Facilitator, served as a panelist.
-For more information, please visit the following website (Click Here).
+For more information, please click here).

-See more pictures and materials from the Diversion Workshop.
+See pictures and materials from the Diversion Workshop.

 This website is funded in whole or in part through a grant from the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including without limitation, its content, technical infrastructure, and policies, and any services or tools provided).